Introduction

 being metaphoric and symbolic, is one stepone large stepremoved

-from reality, and in the gap between the symbolic and
+from reality, and in the gap between the the real and

 lies, and fraud of